Ziehl-Abegg: History

 Emil Ziehl had big expectations for Abegg, who was to develop wind turbines.
 After the company’s logo (with Abegg’s name on it) was already made public, Abegg failed to bring the promised funds.
 The introduced patent for the wind motors also turned out to be unsuitable.
 Abegg left the company that same year.

 The plant in Berlin was dismantled and taken to the Soviet Union after the German Surrender in 1945, following orders of the Soviet Military Administration in Germany.
 In 1947, the brothers Günther and Heinz Ziehl re-established the company in the Künzelsau castle mill, this time in West Germany.
 In 1960 began the production of an external rotor motor as a fan drive.
 The internalisation of the company started in 1973 and, in 2001, it became a family owned, joint-stock company.

-Sales subsidiaries can be found in Poland, China, Russia, USA, Czech Republic, Sweden, United Kingdom, Finland, France, Italy, Australia, Singapore, Switzerland, Austria, Ukraine, Spain, Benelux, South Africa, Japan, Turkey, India and Brazil.
+Sales subsidiaries can be found in Poland, China, Russia, USA, Czech Republic, Sweden, United Kingdom, Denmark, Finland, France, Italy, Australia, Singapore, Switzerland, Austria, Ukraine, Spain, Benelux, South Africa, Japan, Turkey, India and Brazil.

 The founders of various competitors (Gebhardt, ebm-papst and Rosenberg) were employees of Ziehl-Abegg before starting their own respective companies.
 Wilhelm Gebhardt worked in the Development department, and Karl Rosenberg used to work in the Sales department until 1981, when he left to set up his own firm.